Applications are currently being accepted for the graduating class of 2021, beginning study September 2019.

-Students who submit their completed program application along with a completed scholarship application by April 16, 2018, will receive an expedited admissions and scholarship award decision within 3-4 weeks.
-Students must be accepted into the program before a scholarship award can be discussed.
+Applicants who submit their completed program application by the priority review date will receive an expedited admission and scholarship award decision.
+Students must be accepted into the program before a scholarship award can be considered.

-We encourage those considering applying for scholarship funds to do so early.
-After the April 16th Priority Scholarship Date, scholarships will be awarded on a funds-available basis.
+We encourage those applying for scholarship funds to do so early.
+After the February 15th date, scholarships will be awarded on a funds-available basis.
 After the May 4th deadline, applications will be reviewed on a rolling space-available basis.